Naming-isDifficult/LIGN167_Final/README.md

 # LIGN167_Final
 Final project for LIGN167 ---- a pytorch implementation for WaveNet.
-Although in theory, since wavenet can build long-term dependency, it can also be used to handle text generation tasks.
-However, due to limited time, I'm afraid I might not be able to finish both parts.
+Although in theory, since wavenet can build long-term dependency, it can also be used to handle text generation tasks, due to limited time, I'm afraid I might not be able to finish both parts.
 Text generation will be in the **TO-DO** list and all python files needed for text generation will be created.
 This markdown file will focus on audio part.

 <br>